 Make sure to bring your chairs, cameras, binoculars, layers of clothing, rain gear, and sunscreen.
 And of course any other necessities your family might need for a day out in the South Dakota prairie.

 It is encouraged that you do not bring your RV or camper to the roundup, as there is limited space with expected numbers of 20,000 or more people that show up annually to watch the roundup.

-5. Horseback Riding
+6. Horseback Riding

 Have you ever thought about going horseback riding through a beautiful open prairie or a wooded trail?
 Look no further, because I have found some of the best Custer State Park horseback riding for you!

 For beginners to experts and everyone in between, jump on one of these beautiful animals and take a trail ride that you will be reminiscing about for years to come.
 Take a moment and check out these amazing horseback rides that you can take through Custer State Park.